Mobile broadband could suit your needs, especially if you want internet access on the go, but be wary of lack of signal and data allowance.

 To decide if mobile is the right option for your needs, think about your internet usage and the speed your usage relies on.

-To use mobile broadband you'll need a modem or a Sim card, like the one found in your mobile phone.
-Many new laptops have 3G broadband modems built in - it's worth checking before getting in touch with your network operator, as the antenna found in your laptop may perform better if it's newer.
+To use mobile broadband you'll need a special type of modem-router - often referred to as a mobile hotspot - or a Sim card, like the one found in your mobile phone.
+Many new laptops have 3G or 4G broadband modems built in - it's worth checking before getting in touch with your network operator, as the antenna found in your laptop may perform better if it's newer.

 A dongle is the most common modem used to access mobile broadband - it looks like a typical USB stick, but newer ones can be smaller.

-If you want to share mobile broadband across your household, a router will be necessary.
-These can be expensive though, and you may find fixed line broadband more appropriate for your family's needs.
+If you want to share mobile broadband across your household, a mobile hotspot router will be necessary.
+But in this scenario, you may find fixed line broadband more appropriate for your family's needs.